vorce/gonz/README.md

 - Write pages and posts in Markdown
 - "Themes" with EEx templates
 - A page can be marked as a navigation item, which can be handled in the templates.

+### Themes

+To create your own theme use the default one as a reference on how and what data is available.
+The exact API for these are subject to change.

 ## Todo